-As part of this internal reporting system, we have established and are operating the Tokyo Electron Group Ethics & Compliance Hotline-a global common internal point of contact that uses a third-party system and is also accessible to our suppliers and retirees-as well as an external point of contact that allows direct consultation with an outside law firm.
+As part of this internal reporting system, we have established and are operating the Tokyo Electron Group Ethics & Compliance Hotline-a global common internal point of contact that uses a our headquarters.
+We have also appointed Regional Compliance Heads at key overseas sites, and have established a framework for direct reporting to the CCO and Compliance Department.

+third-party system and is also accessible to our suppliers and retirees-as well as an external point of contact that allows direct consultation with an outside law firm.
 The internal point of contact can be accessed via phone or a dedicated website 24 hours a day, 365 days a year, and accommodates all languages used by employees.